Xilinx/xacc/docs/frameworks.md

 Fast, Scalable Quantized Neural Network Inference on FPGAs.
 Explore deep neural network inference on FPGAs.
 It specifically targets quantized neural networks, with emphasis on generating dataflow-style architectures customized for each network.
 Find out more in the [finn repository](https://github.com/Xilinx/finn)

 ## Networking

+### ACCL

+ACCL: Alveo Collective Communication Library.
+ACCL is a Vitis kernel and associated XRT drivers which together provide MPI-like collectives for Xilinx FPGAs.
+ACCL is designed to enable compute kernels resident in FPGA fabric to communicate directly under host supervision but without requiring data movement between the FPGA and host.
+Find out more in the [ACCL repository](https://github.com/Xilinx/ACCL)

 ### EasyNet

 This framework is ideal to scale out your application without CPU intervention, full TCP/IP support in the Alveo card.
 ETH Zurich provides example designs with TCP/IP support at 100 Gbps in Vitis.
 Find out more in the [Vitis 100Gbps TCP/IP repository](https://github.com/fpgasystems/Vitis_with_100Gbps_TCP-IP)

+### OpenNIC

+The OpenNIC project provides an FPGA-based NIC platform for the open source community.
+It consists of multiple components: a NIC shell, a Linux kernel driver, and a DPDK driver.
+The NIC shell contains the RTL sources and design files for targetting several of the AMD-Xilinx Alveo boards featuring UltraScale+ FPGAs.
+Find out more in the [OpenNIC repository](https://github.com/Xilinx/open-nic)

 ### VNx

 This framework is ideal to scale out your application without CPU intervention.
 Note that UDP is lightweight but no reliable.
-XUP provides example designs with UDP support at 100 Gbps in Vitis, this repository is also tightly coupled with the PYNQ project and provides support for distributed Alveo configuration on top of Dask.
+AUP provides example designs with UDP support at 100 Gbps in Vitis, this repository is also tightly coupled with the PYNQ project and provides support for distributed Alveo configuration on top of Dask.
 Find out more in the [VNx repository](https://github.com/Xilinx/xup_vitis_network_example)

 ## Programming Frameworks